nio-blocks/dynamic_fields/README.md

 Modifier
 ========
-Aadds attributes to existing signals as specified.
+Adds attributes to existing signals as specified.
 If the `exclude` flag is set, the block instantiates new (generic) signals and passes them along with *only* the specified `fields`.

 Properties
 ----------